MG-MAMPOSSt: A code to test modifications of gravity with the dynamics of galaxy clusters: The MG-MAMPOSSt and ClusterGEN codes

-{\bf 2.} {\it Beyond Horndeski Gravity}: The form of the gravitational potential is according to \eqref{Poisson-BH}.
+{\bf 2.} {\it Vainshtein Screening}: The form of the gravitational potential is according to Eq. \eqref{Poisson-BH}.
 The coupling constant $Y_1$ is the additional free parameter, along with the mass profile and velocity anisotropy parameters.
-With a NFW mass density profile, \eqref{Poisson-BH} can be rewritten as
+We assume a NFW mass profile to parametrise the density perturbations:

-where $M_{200}=4\pi r_s^3\rho_s[\log(1+c)-c/(1+c)]$ is the total mass of a sphere of radius $r_{200}$ enclosing an average matter density 200 times the critical density of the Universe at that redshift $\rho_c(z)$.
-The parameter $c=r_{200}/r_s$ is the concentration.
-Eq. \eqref{BH-NFW} can be rewritten in a Poisson GR-like form by defining an effective dynamical mass such that
+with $\rho_\text{s}$ the characteristic density and $r_\text{s}$ the scale radius at which the logarithmic derivative of the density profile equals $-2$.
+In this case, Eq. \eqref{eq:BH_Mamon} can be rewritten as

 where